Naval Base Banika Island: History

 US Navy Seabee Construction Battalions built the base starting in February 1943.
 Seabee 33rd Battalion, 35th Battalion and other Construction Battalions built the Naval Base and much of the airfields on Banika Island.
 Enemy planes bombed one of the Naval Base Banika Island's tank farms on June 25, 1943.
 One 1,000-barrel tank was destroyed by fire.
 Three had shrapnel damage.
 The pipelines to the port and airfields were damaged.
 It took the Seabees five days to repair the damages.
 The airfields remain open during the repair work.
 In all air attacks, four Seabees were killed.
 A pontoon bridge was built from Banika Island's Renard Sound to Pavuvu Island.
-On Pavuvu Island a barge landing dock was built.
+On Pavuvu Island a barge landing dock was built and a small rest and relaxation base.
 The complete base was completed by November 1943.
 In the fall of 1943, the port was turned over for operation to the 6th Seabee Battalion and 9th Special Battalion.
 Operations were turned over to the 11th Battalion and the 12th Special Battalion in February 1944.
 The 93rd Battalion built Naval Mobile Hospital - MOB 10 with 1300-beds.
 A pontoon assembly depot was built, it took a lot less space in the ships to transport the pontoons in flat parts.
 The pontoon assembly depot was run by the 20th Battalion - PAD 2.
 Seabee built two airfields on the island Banika Field, used by US Navy, United States Army Air Forces (USAAF) and United States Marine Corps and Renard Field.
 By February 1945 Naval Base Banika Island was no longer in the front line of action and parts of the base were packed up and sent to move Advance Bases.
 Naval Mobile Hospital - MOB 10 was one of the first units to be shipped out.
 Much of the base was shipped over a four-month span.
 The base was closed and abandoned after the war.